alexhagen/wig/README.md

 MCNP (Monte Carlo N Particle) software, from LLNL, is an incredible tool for simulation of neutrons, photons, and electrons.
 I use it extensively for my research, and it does a great job at a very complex task.
 Unfortunately, it's a nightmare to use.
-Basically uncompilable by real humans (and not experienced sys-admins), finicky about input decks and spaces, and almost completely text only (even though Vis-Ed has gotten steadily better), there are lots of improvements that could be made.
+Basically uncompilable by real humans, finicky about input decks and spaces, and almost completely text only (even though Vis-Ed has gotten steadily better), there are lots of improvements that could be made.

 I'll be honest here, I'm writing ``wig`` to scratch my own itch.
 I need a way
 to: